bostoninteractive/Front-End-Methodology/README.md

    .tile__orange
    .tile--body__squeezed

-### Bootstrap Naming Convention
+### Foundation Naming Convention
-You'll notice that Bootstrap does *not* follow these naming conventions; which might seem counterintuitive at first.
-For example, Bootstrap provides classes such as `.btn-primary` and .`btn-warning`.
-According to our method, those should be named `.btn__primary` and `.btn__warning` respectively.
-In addition, Bootstrap's element classes such as `.panel-body` should really be `.panel--body`.
+You'll notice that Foundation does *not* follow these naming conventions; which might seem counterintuitive at first.
+For example, Foundation provides classes such as `.text-left` and .`text-right`.
+According to our method, those should be named `.text__left` and `.text__right` respectively.

 However, this apparent conflict actually allows us to easily distinguish between classes provided by the framework and classes that are project specific.
 When modifying components or adding elements to components provided by the framework, the double underscore and double hyphen syntax should still be used.
-So the following classes, which expand on Bootstrap components are
-valid:

-    .panel__hero
-    .panel--sub-footer

 ## Identifying Components
 One of the challenges of this approach is identifying what parts of a visual